This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Estonia.

 • it is made in the course or furtherance of any business carried on by that person or entity.

-There are three rates of VAT that are applied to goods and services in Estonia; the standard rate, the reduced rate, and the zero rate.
+There are four rates of VAT that are applied to goods and services in Estonia: standard rate, two reduced rates, and zero rate.
 In addition, some goods and services are exempted from the tax.

-Businesses that make exempt supplies are unable to claim all of the input tax that they incur, so the VAT paid to suppliers will be a real cost.
+Businesses that make only exempt supplies are unable to claim input tax that they incur, so the VAT paid to suppliers will be a real cost.

 Most goods imported into Estonia from outside the EU are subject to VAT.
 The tax will have to be paid by the importer at the time of importation.
 Where the importation is for business purposes and the importer is registered for VAT, it may be possible to reclaim the tax (subject to certain rules).